God Bless America

 It is the third statement that concerns me most, as a Bible believing, evangelical Christian.
 Dr. Gates states, “Our oath calls upon us to do our duty to God and our country.
 The country is changing. . .”
 Yes, he is correct.
 You would have to blind to not realize this fact.
 But change is not always a good things or for the better.
 Worse yet, change simply for the sake of change can often be worse than maintaining the status quo.
 But this is a different discussion.

 There is something for more significant about this statement that struck me the moment I heard it.
 “Our oath calls upon us to do our duty to God and our country.
 The country is changing. . .”
-I had no more that heard this quote when without thinking, I finished it by saying “but God doesn’t.”
+I had no more that heard this quote when without thinking, I finished it by saying “but God does not..”
 God does not change.
 Any person who calls themselves a Christian must accept this fact, God does not change.
 Why not?
 Because a god who changes is not a god in whom faith can be placed.
 If you do not know that tomorrow God will be the same as he is today, then how can you trust that his salvation will last.

 But I can remain confident that God does not change.
 In Malachi 3:6 God declares, “I the LORD do not change.”
 James 1:17 tells us that He is “the Father of the heavenly lights, who does not change like shifting shadows.”
 Psalm 33:11 tells us, “But the plans of the Lord stand firm forever, the purposes of his heart through all generations.”
 And Hebrews 13:8 tells us “Jesus Christ is the same yesterday and today and forever.”
 No, God does not change!